HERE ARE FREQUENTLY ASKED QUESTIONS

 Signal quality, on the other hand, represents the strength and robustness of the actual satellite signal you are viewing.
 Therefore, the signal quality value can change when you switch to another channel (whereas the signal level remains relatively constant as long as you are connected properly to the satellite dish / LNB).

-5. What is the channel number for the Willow Channel on my receiver?
+5. What is the channel number for the GLS Channels on my receiver?

-The channel number for the Willow Creek channel is variable and depends on when the channel was captured and how it was named when it was first captured (or renamed after it was captured).
+The channel number for the event channels are variable and depend on when the channel was captured and how it was named when it was first captured (or renamed after it was captured).